shrutivangari/redis-node/docs/redis-commands-ref.md

 * PSUBSCRIBE/PUNSUBSCRIBE
 Same as SUBSCRIBE/UNSUBSCRIBE but they accept glob-style patterns as channel names Once a Redis client executes the command SUBSCRIBE/PSUBSCRIBE, it enters the subscribe mode and stops accepting commands, except for the command SUBSCRIBE/PSUBSCRIBE/UNSUBSCRIBE/PUNSUBSCRIBE
+* PUBSUB
+Introspects the state of the Redis Pub/Sub system.
+This command accepts three subcommands ** CHANNELS
+Returns all active channels (channels with at least one subscriber).
+This command accepts an optional parameter, which is a glob-style pattern.
+If the pattern is specified, all channel names that match the pattern are returned; if no pattern is specified, all channel names are returned.
+PUBSUB CHANNELS [pattern]
+** NUMSUB
+Returns the number of clients connected to channels via the SUBSCRIBE command.
+This accepts many channel names as arguments.
+PUBSUB NUMSUB [channel-1....channel-N]
+** NUMPAT
+Returns the number of clients connected to channels via the PUBSUBSCRIBE command.
+This command does not accept channel patterns as arguments.
+PUBSUB NUMPAT

+## TRANSACTION
+* MULTI
+Beginning of a transaction
+* EXEC
+Marks its end